-See how easy it is to make Moroccan mint tea, iced and hot.
+See how easy it is to make Moroccan mint tea.
 Made special with fresh mint leaves, it’s how the Baccarat Hotel New York serves their Moroccan tea.

 It’s ridiculously simple to make.
 You just need the right ingredients.

-What exactly is Moroccan mint tea?
-It’s a tea blend of gunpowder green tea and mint.
+Moroccan mint tea is a tea blend of gunpowder green tea and mint.
 And sugar, lots of it if you prefer.

-The Baccarat uses a blend called Dunes du Sahara from Camellia Sinensis, a well-known tea shop in Canada.
-The Dunes du Sahara is an organic green tea with dried mint, the essential ingredients to a Moroccan tea.
+The Baccarat uses a blend called mint green tea from Camellia Sinensis, a well-known tea shop in Canada.
+It’s an organic green tea with dried mint, the essential ingredients to a Moroccan tea.

 Now, what they do to take it up a notch is to add a handful of fresh mint to the teapot after the steep.

-(If you don’t have access to the Dunes du Sahara tea blend, you can use gunpowder green tea instead.)
+(If you don’t have access to the mint green tea blend, you can use gunpowder green tea instead.)

 Let me show you to recreate Baccarat’s version of Moroccan mint tea at home.